PoonLab/courses/BIOL4289B/alignment.md

 # Alignment of next-generation sequence data

-* The output of NGS platforms is too enormous for conventional alignment methods
+* The output of NGS platforms is enormous
+* Standard MSA methods are too slow!
 * There are dozens of programs available

 <small>Source: https://academic.oup.com/bioinformatics/article/28/24/3169/245777/Tools-for-mapping-high-throughput-sequencing-data</source>

+---

+# Short read mapping

+* Build an index (hash table) of one or more reference genomes
+* A hash function efficiently reduces a complex object to a relatively simple value
+* *e.g.*, count the number of G's in a stretch of 20 bases
+* Map short read to reference by index look-up